 2014 – 2024 Campus Master Plan

-The 2014–2024 University of Kansas Campus Master Plan is KU’s fifth and most comprehensive master plan.
+The 2014–2024 University of Kansas Campus Master Plan was KU’s fifth and most comprehensive master plan.
 The plan was developed over a 13-month period, during which hundreds of individuals were engaged in meetings, focus groups, interviews, and charrettes.
 Three campus and Lawrence community open forums were also held.
-The end result is a document that includes extensive analysis and reports on space and classroom utilization, historic patterns and resources, land use, program accommodation, sustainability, coordination with the local community, and other areas.

 - Student Success, Campus Life

 - Academic Communities

 - Sustainable Land Use & Growth Patterns

 The 2014-2024 Campus Master Plan was developed under the university's previous strategic plan launched in 2011, called Bold Aspirations.
 The video below provides insights on the history of campus planning and the development of the current Campus Master Plan.